RuseCristian/NFT-generator/README.md

 A simple passion project done with the role to learn a bit about how images are processed by computers.
-A modular NFT generator application that allows you to create NFT's by diving each accesorry of an NFT into more parts.
-For example, a character with that has a hat and glasses, can be divided into:
+A modular NFT generator application that allows you to create NFTs by diving each accesorry of an NFT into more parts.
+For example, a character that has a hat and glasses, can be divided into:

 ```
 - background